sooriyaarachchi/pybites.github.io-src/content/codechallenge50.md

 ![simple flask app for celery]({filename}/images/celery-flask-app2.png)

-The `_emails_users` simulates some processing time by sleeping 1 second, in real life this could also be a short pause to not hit a server or API too much.
-For the end users the page is just slow and worse what if they navigate away in the middle of the emailing?
+The `_emails_users` simulates some processing time by sleeping 1 second - in real life this could be an intentional short pause so as to not hit a server or API too often.
+For the end users though, the page just appears slow and could result in them navigating away while the emailing is still taking place!
 Time to add some asynchronous processing so the user can keep navigating the site!

-Can you offload the emailing to a Celery task so the user does not have to wait for it to end or prevent an impatient user to navigate away?
+Can you offload the emailing to a Celery task so the user does not have to wait for it to end or to prevent an impatient user from navigating away?
 Change the Flask app as you want, it's just some bootstrap code to get started ...
 You could also add an option to the form to send the card at a later date ...

 Set up a [message broker](http://docs.celeryproject.org/en/latest/getting-started/brokers/) of your choice and [start playing with Celery](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html).
 For a Flask + Celery basic example check [here](http://flask.pocoo.org/docs/0.12/patterns/celery/).